 What is Pound Cake?

-I've got an amazing homemade (from scratch) pound cake that my sister-in-law passed my way a couple years ago.
-She got it from her grandmother, lovingly known as "Moggie."
+She got this special recipe from her grandmother, lovingly known as "Moggie."
 Moggie's pound cake has a place in our hearts and on this blog.
 I'm so proud to share it.

-But sometimes?
 Well, sometimes you're in a hurry and you want to make that cake with what you have on hand.
 And since this site is all about doctoring cake mixes, that's a mighty good place to start!

 Pound cakes are loved by folks of all ages.
 And I can see why!
 This indulgent treat is often served with fresh fruit, whipped cream, or a dusting of powdered sugar.
 (I'll take all of the above, please!)